915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-A class in an [`except`](../reference/compound_stmts.html#except) clause is compatible with an exception if it is the same class or a base class thereof (but not the other way around â an *except clause* listing a derived class is not compatible with a base class).
+A class in an [`except`](../reference/compound_stmts.html#except) clause is compatible with an exception if it is the same class or a base class thereof (but not the other way around — an *except clause* listing a derived class is not compatible with a base class).
 For example, the following code will print B, C, D in that order: